telerik/maui-docs/controls/navigationview/pane.md

 ---
 title: Navigation Pane
 page_title: .NET MAUI NavigationView Pane Documentation - Navigation Pane
-description: Lear what is the structure of the .NET MAUI NavigationView Pane and how to configure its header and footer.
+description: Learn what is the structure of the .NET MAUI NavigationView Pane and how to configure its header and footer.
 position: 5
 slug: navigationview-pane
 ---

 # .NET MAUI NavigationView Pane

-The Telerik UI for .NET MAUI NavigationView has a Pane.
-The Pane contains the navigation items.
-The items can be positioned to the header, footer or by default in the content of the Pane element.
+The Telerik UI for .NET MAUI NavigationView has a Pane containing the navigation items.
+The items can be positioned in the header, footer, or in the content (default) of the Pane element.

 ## Setting Items

 Add items to the navigation pane by using the `Items` (`IList<NavigationViewItemBase>`) collection.

-By default the navigation items are added to the Pane content.
-By setting the `Position` property to the NavigationViewItem you can choose where to position the item.
+By default, the navigation items are added to the Pane content.
+By setting the `Position` property to the `NavigationViewItem` you can choose where to position the item.

 ## Adding Items to Header and Footer